tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In all cases, the PSK or (EC)DHE-PSK cipher suites that the client offers/uses MUST have the same symmetric parameters (cipher/hash) as the cipher suite negotiated for this connection.
+If no flags are set that the client recognizes, it MUST ignore the ticket.

 #### Post-Handshake Authentication